-Lizzie Miller was already a 6-year veteran of the modeling industry when a picture of her from a forgotten photo shoot appeared on the September 2009 issue of Glamour Magazine and shot her to plus sized super model stardom.
+Lizzie Miller was already a 6-year veteran of the modeling industry when a picture of her from a forgotten photo shoot appeared in an issue of Glamour Magazine.
+It shot her to plus sized super model stardom.
 From then on she became known as “The Woman on Page 194”.

 The over 9 Billion Worldwide Impressions she received as a result of that un-doctored photo were a far cry from Lizzieʼs modest beginnings as a “California Girl”, born in San Jose.
 As a young girl Lizzie struggled with her weight but applied herself to eating right and exercising, losing a dramatic 50 pounds in exchange for a strong sense of self.
 Drawn to the world of plus size modeling, she entered a Model Search at 13 years old and was immediately signed by the prestigious Wilhelmina Modeling Agency in New York.
 Shortly thereafter, she moved to New York to further pursue her modeling career.

 In NYC her career exploded, clients such as Italian Vogue and Lane Bryant had her flying around the world.
 It was no wonder in the whirlwind of runway shows, shoots and test shoots that the casual picture shot in a humble studio in Downtown Manhattan was briefly forgotten in Lizzieʼs memory until the release of that fateful Glamour issue.
 The unassuming photo of a happy, semi-nude, curvy Lizzie Miller comfortable in her own perfectly imperfect body sent a shockwave around the globe.